nicholasjhenry/rails-template/README.md

 * Adds useful development Gems
 * RSpec for unit testing and Cucumber for acceptance testing.
-* Compass and Haml for templating.
+* Haml for templating.
-* Adds a file layout for stylesheets
-* Add a nice template for README with placeholders
+* Adds a template for README with placeholders

 See the recipes directory for more details.